alexanderbira/alexanderbira/README.md

 - 👋 Hi, I’m Alexander
-- 💡 I do web things with React and data things with Python
-- 🌱 I’m currently studying computing at Imperial College London (second year)
+- 🌱 I’m currently studying computing at Imperial College London (third year)
 - 🌐 You can see my site at <a href="https://www.alexbr.dev" target="_blank">alexbr.dev</a>

 <a href="#">